andersroos/glo-cpplib/README.md

 }
 ```

-Fore more examples see [example dir](https://github.com/andersroos/glo-cpplib/examples) for usage examples.
+Fore more examples see example dir in source.

 ## API Doc ##